stackblitz/tutorialkit/template/src/content/tutorial/1-basics/1-introduction/meta.md

 ---
 type: chapter
-title: The first chatper in part 1
+title: The first chapter in part 1
 slug: custom-chapter-slug
 ---